-- O.1 To contribute to the landscape quality and amenity of buildings. - O.2 To encourage the establishment and healthy growth of landscaping in urban areas.
+- O.1 To contribute to the landscape quality and amenity of buildings within the deferred area. - O.2 To encourage the establishment and healthy growth of landscaping in urban areas within the deferred area.

 - C.1 Design for optimum conditions for plant growth by: - providing soil depth, soil volume and soil area appropriate to the size of the plants to be established, - providing appropriate soil conditions including irrigation (where possible using recycled water) and suitable drainage. - C.2 Design planters to support the appropriate soil depth and plant selection by: - ensuring planter proportions accommodate the largest volume of soil possible and soil depths to ensure tree growth, and - providing square or rectangular planting areas rather than narrow linear areas. - C.3 Provide sufficient soil depth and area to allow for plant establishment and growth.
 The following minimum standards are recommended: